Ekiti Guber: IGP deploys 5 APCs, 4 helicopters, drones, other operational assets - New Telegraph

 “DIG Kokumo is responsible for overseeing the implementation of the operation order evolved from the Election Security Threat Assessment, to ensure a peaceful and conducive environment devoid of violence and to guarantee law-abiding citizens of security to freely perform their civic responsibilities without molestation or intimidation.

-The FPRO quoted the IGP as saying that the Force had carried out the aforementioned operational deployments, in a bid to create a conducive environment needed for a free, fair and credible exercise on Saturday.
+The FPRO quoted the IGP as saying that the Force had carried out the afore stated operational deployments, in a bid to create a conducive environment needed for a free, fair and credible exercise on Saturday.

 “The IGP reassures the nation and the international community that the Force is adequately prepared for the gubernatorial election in Ekiti State.